|I.||Bachelor of Arts in Liberal Studies|

 Optionally, a student may complete a thesis, which counts toward credits required in the curricular field.
 The student must have a minimum letter grade average of C and a cumulative grade point average of at least 2.0 quality points.

 There is no across-the-board minimum length for a BALS thesis.
 The thesis should be a substantial work exceeding the length of customary term papers.
-The appropriate length will be determined by the faculty mentor, with the approval of the Associate Dean, taking into account the content of the thesis.
+The appropriate length will be determined by the faculty mentor, with the approval of the Faculty Director, taking into account the content of the thesis.

-The student’s Thesis Committee is made up of the thesis mentor chosen by the student, the student’s Thesis Proposal Workshop professor, and the Associate Dean.
+The student’s Thesis Committee is made up of the thesis mentor chosen by the student, the student’s Thesis Proposal Workshop professor, and the Faculty Director.
 Successful completion of the thesis proposal and its approval will result in a Pass (“S”) grade for the Workshop.
 Students who must Withdraw (“W”) from the course or Fail (“U”) the course may only register for the course one more time.

 Before writing the thesis, the student completes the Thesis Proposal Workshop in the semester in which the student plans to prepare and submit for approval a thesis proposal (the semester before the student enrolls in the Thesis Research/Thesis Writing courses).
 This is a non-credit, zero-tuition course.
 Please note: The Thesis Proposal Workshop taken in conjunction with a three-credit course constitutes half-time status.
 During this Workshop the student joins with other students and the professor offering the Workshop to do the research necessary to create a statement of the nature, purpose, theme of the thesis; an outline of its parts; and a schedule of accomplishing these goals and completing the thesis.